 Memorable stories are all around us.
-They are in the opera, in a musical, in a song, and in a book.
-Ballet is unique in its storytelling where the tale is told in the dance, without words, with only music to guide the dancer across the stage.
-There are hundreds if not thousands of ballets composed since ballet was first created in Renaissance courts and we picked five we think you should take time to see.
+They are in opera, in a musical, in a song, and in a book.
+Ballet, however, is unique in its storytelling because the tale is told in the dance, without words, only with music to guide the dancer across the stage.
+There are hundreds if not thousands of ballets composed since ballet was first created in Renaissance courts and we picked five we think you need to take time to see.

-Performed in two acts this ballet was premiered at the Salle Le Peletier in Paris on Monday, June 28, 1842.
+Set in the Middle Ages, this two-act ballet premiered at the Salle Le Peletier in Paris on Monday, June 28, 1842.
 Carlotta Grisi, a prima ballerina hailing from Italy, performed in the title role.
 This was an instant hit and made its way across Europe.
-The version choreographed by Marius Petipa during the turn of the twentieth century is the one that is frequently revised today.
+However, the version choreographed by Marius Petipa during the turn of the twentieth century is the one that is frequently revised today.

-Set in the Middle Ages we meet Duke Albrecht of Silesia and Giselle, a shy and lovely commoner, with whom he has fallen in love.
+At the beginning of the piece, we meet Duke Albrecht of Silesia and Giselle, a shy and lovely commoner, with whom he has fallen in love.
 Still, Duke Albrecht is promised to Duke of Courtland’s daughter.
-Albrecht puts on a disguise, and goes by the name of Loys, with the intention of courting Giselle during the grape harvest festival.
+Albrecht puts on a disguise, and goes by the name of Loys, with the intention of courting Giselle during the upcoming grape harvest festival.

 Albrecht isn’t the only man who wishes for the hand of Giselle.
-Hilarion loves her too and is skeptical of Loys, who seems to be successful in attracting Giselle.
-Berthe is Giselle’s mother and is concerned for her daughter because of her weakened heart.
+Hilarion loves her too and is highly suspicious of Loys, who seems to be successful in attracting Giselle.
+Berthe, Giselle’s mother, is concerned for her daughter because of her weakened heart.

 To make matters more complicated Solor has been selected to we Gamzatti, the daughter of Rajah Dugmanta of Golconda.
 Nikiya has agreed to dance at the woman’s wedding not knowing her love Solor is the betrothed.